JaySLee/covid/README.md

 <p align="center"><img src="/fig/cv_n_knoc.png" width="40%"><img src="/fig/cv_n_kb.png" width="40%"></p>

 * <ins>Observations for right plot:</ins>
-  - The blue arm here -- at 12 o'clock -- represents the 1st wave when relatively fewer infections incurred high hospitalization occupancy as well as deathbs.
+  - The blue arm here -- at 12 o'clock -- represents the 1st wave when seemingly fewer infections incurred high hospitalization occupancy as well as deaths.
+  - However, covid testing was at its infancy in this period.